utilmind/jquery.amsify.suggestags/README.md

   7. Removed defaultLabel, to specify text for placeholder.
 It useless.
 If you need placeholder -- specify it in HTML.
   8. Removed "settings.type" and manipulations with CSS.
 It was wrong way.
 If you need to modify style -- do it with CSS, don't modify it with JS.
   9. Added clearOnEsc option, to clear the input and hiding the list of suggestions on Escape keypress
- 10. Field is not editable if tag limit reached.
-Controlled by "editableOnReachLimit" option.
+ 10. Field is not editable if tag limit reached. <s>Controlled by "editableOnReachLimit" option.</s> When limit reached field still remains focusable, but doesn't receive keypress events other than Backspace.

 <b>Live demo is at https://utilmind.com/demos/2020/tagsinput/</b>